 The best way to effectively use the power generated during winter is to simply monitor your solar system, note the times during winter when you have available power and use your electrical appliances accordingly.
 Keeping your panels clean is also a good idea.

-And here are some more ways you can make the most of your solar all year round.
+Here are more ways you can make the most of your solar all year ’round.